VINAYDA11061/Atliq_HR_Attendance/README.md

 ### Recommendations and improvement techniques:

-  1.Attendance policy optimization: Some employee still prefer to work remotely then returning to office or may be facing challenges in attending in person.
+      1.Attendance policy optimization: Some employee still prefer to work remotely then returning to office or may be facing challenges in attending in person
                                         HR should monitor closely and ensure employee engagement and address any underlying issues.

       2.Supportive Work Environment: Many employees prefer to work remote possibly influenced by factors such as flexibility, productivity or health converns.
                                       HR should evaluate effectiveness of WFH policies and infrastructure to support the trend.

       3. Flexible Sick Leave Policies : The increase in sick leaves may be due to seasonal illnesses, stress etc.Hr should explore the root causes behind this and implement measures to support employee health and well being.Implement flexible sick leave policies

 ### Conclusion: